• Home

 As noted under the EURAD Roadmap Theme 2 – “Radioactive waste characterisation, processing and storage (Pre-disposal activities), and source term understanding for disposal” – the pre-disposal activities including radioactive waste characterisation, treatment and conditioning, as well as storage, are considered as high priorities.
 Moreover, as highlighted in the Roadmap, a sufficient knowledge of the radionuclide and chemical content of the waste is a prerequisite for the development of the complete waste management route.

-Consequently, the raison d’être of this WP is to provide an opportunity to the organisations of the member states to share their experience and to identify common R&D interests associated with this topic.
-To this aim, safety-relevant issues and R&D needs associated with the waste management routes (cradle to grave) will be identified, considering waste characterisation, the development of waste acceptance criteria (WAC) prior to the availability of disposal facilities, and options for disposal of small waste inventories.
-In addition to providing an overview of good practices for different steps in radioactive waste management and guidance for research activities, the work package will provide an opportunity to consider sharing of technology and facilities.
+Consequently, the raison d’être of this WP was to provide an opportunity to the organisations of the member states to share their experience and to identify common R&D interests associated with this topic.
+To this aim, safety-relevant issues and R&D needs associated with the waste management routes (cradle to grave) were identified, considering waste characterisation, the development of waste acceptance criteria (WAC) prior to the availability of disposal facilities, and options for disposal of small waste inventories.
+In addition to providing an overview of good practices for different steps in radioactive waste management and guidance for research activities, the work package provided an opportunity to consider sharing of technology and facilities.

 Objective

-This WP will describe and compare the different approaches to characterisation, treatment and conditioning and to long-term waste management routes between member states.
-The interested organisations are from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage.
-In this WP, safety-relevant issues and their R&D needs associated with waste management routes (from cradle to grave), including the management routes of legacy and historical waste, will be identified.
-The WP will consider past and present EU projects on the topics of interest and other initiatives carried out at international level such as IAEA and NEA so as to avoid duplicating existing work.
-The aim of this WP is to identify relevant R&D topics which could be collaboratively launched in the second wave of EURAD.
+This WP described and compared the different approaches to characterisation, treatment and conditioning and to long-term waste management routes between member states.
+The interested organisations were from different countries, with programmes at different stages of development, with different amounts and types of radioactive waste to manage.
+In this WP, safety-relevant issues and their R&D needs associated with waste management routes (from cradle to grave), including the management routes of legacy and historical waste, were identified.
+The WP considered past and present EU projects on the topics of interest and other initiatives carried out at international level such as IAEA and NEA so as to avoid duplicating existing work.
+The aim of this WP was to identify relevant R&D topics which could be collaboratively launched in the second wave of EURAD.